French colonization of the Americas: Background

 The French first came to the New World as travelers seeking a route to the Pacific Ocean and wealth.
 Major French exploration of North America began under the rule of Francis I, King of France.
 In 1524, Francis sent Italian-born Giovanni da Verrazzano to explore the region between Florida and Newfoundland for a route to the Pacific Ocean.
-Verrazzano gave the names Francesca and Nova Gall to that land between New Spain and English Newfoundland, thus promoting French interests.
+He would find parts of New York Harbor.
+The French would take narrow land ports of the Boroughs Queens and Brooklyn from the upper and lower parts of the harbor until 1609 when the British and the Dutch came to take control of it from the French Verrazzano.
+He would later give the names Francesca and Nova Gall to that land between New Spain and English Newfoundland, thus promoting French interests.

 Colonization

 In 1534, Francis I of France sent Jacques Cartier on the first of three voyages to explore the coast of Newfoundland and the St. Lawrence River.
 He founded New France by planting a cross on the shore of the Gaspé Peninsula.
 The French subsequently tried to establish several colonies throughout North America that failed, due to weather, disease, or conflict with other European powers.
 Cartier attempted to create the first permanent European settlement in North America at Cap-Rouge (Quebec City) in 1541 with 400 settlers but the settlement was abandoned the next year after bad weather and attacks from Native Americans in the area.
 A small group of French troops were left on Parris Island, South Carolina in 1562 to build Charlesfort, but left after a year when they were not resupplied by France.
 Fort Caroline established in present-day Jacksonville, Florida, in 1564, lasted only a year before being destroyed by the Spanish from St. Augustine.
 An attempt to settle convicts on Sable Island off Nova Scotia in 1598 failed after a short time.
 In 1599, a sixteen-person trading post was established in Tadoussac (in present-day Quebec), of which only five men survived the first winter.
 In 1604 Pierre Du Gua de Monts and Samuel de Champlain founded a short-lived French colony, the first in Acadia, on Saint Croix Island, presently part of the state of Maine, which was much plagued by illness, perhaps scurvy.
 The following year the settlement was moved to Port Royal, located in present-day Nova Scotia.